mvysny/shepherd/README.md

 ## Installing

-Get a VM with 8 GB of RAM and Ubuntu x86-64, the newer the better. ssh into the machine as root & update.
+Get a VM with 8 GB of RAM and Ubuntu x86-64, the newer Ubuntu the better, preferably 22.04. ssh into the machine as root & update.
 Once you're in, we'll install and configure microk8s and jenkins.

 First, install a bunch of useful utility stuff, then enter byobu:
 ```bash